The Great Global Power Transfer

 Yet we here at the Trumpet remain, even increase, in great optimism about the future!
 There is a reason why.

 All of our news watching is focused on following a definite trend in world affairs.
 It is a trend closely watched by our editor in chief, Gerald Flurry, in the tradition of Herbert W. Armstrong.
 This easily observable trend in global affairs is leading to a very definite and most positive conclusion.
-It is a conclusion, indeed an end of history, to borrow a phrase from Francis Fukuyama, that will prove to be but a great beginning—the beginning of that which mankind has painfully sought for 6,000 years of documented history: world peace, believe it or not!
+It is a conclusion, indeed an end of history, to borrow a phrase from Francis Fukuyama, that will prove to be but a great beginning—the beginning of that which mankind has painfully sought for over 6,000 years of documented history: world peace, believe it or not!

 A Definite Trend

-Prophesying of the end of the era of the dominance of these Israelite nations in modern times, the Creator declares, “But it shall come to pass, if thou wilt not hearken unto the voice of the Lord thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee” (verse 15).
+Prophesying of the end of the era of the global dominance of these Israelite nations in modern times, the Creator declares, “But it shall come to pass, if thou wilt not hearken unto the voice of the Lord thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee” (Deuteronomy 28:15).
 There follows a litany of ill effects that would come upon the largely Anglo-Saxon nations as a consequence of their breaking God’s law.

 This prophecy matches with that of Jesus Christ, who declared that there would come “the times of the gentiles” (Luke 21:24).
 Gentiles is simply a term to describe non-Israelite peoples.
 Though those misinformed by the politically correct might disagree, the term Gentile does not imply that non-Israelite nations are inferior.
 It is just a simple adjective employed in the Bible to differentiate, not between the Jewish and other peoples, but rather between the Israelite (comprising 12 distinct nationalities) and all other nations.

-Nowhere is this reality currently more apparent than in the fields of finance and the economy, in the waning ability of the Israelite peoples to secure their borders against incursion from foreign peoples, and in the diminution of their military prowess.
+Nowhere is this reality currently more apparent than in the fields of finance and the economy, the waning ability of the Israelite peoples to secure their borders against incursion from foreign peoples, and the diminution of their military prowess.

-Among those penalties that God declared the Anglo-Saxons would suffer in their decline, the following was prophesied fully 3 thousand years ago: “The stranger that is within thee shall get up above thee very high; and thou shalt come down very low.
+Among those penalties that God declared the Anglo-Saxons would suffer in their year of decline, the following was prophesied fully 3½ thousand years ago: “The stranger that is within thee shall get up above thee very high; and thou shalt come down very low.
 He shall lend to thee, and thou shalt not lend to him: he shall be the head, and thou shalt be the tail” (Deuteronomy 28:43-44).
 In the light of that ancient prediction, consider the following.

 “We believe we can tell where we are in a financial … cycle by studying the delusions of the participants,” the Daily Reckoning continued.
 “In the month of July , for example, the personal savings rate in America went to a negative 0.6 percent.
 Not in 70 years had the rate been so low.
 The last time it was so low was in the Great Depression, when Americans felt their backs to the wall; they had to dip into savings in order to keep going.
 Now, they no longer dip into savings.
 Instead, every emergency sends them running to foreigners, asking for credit.”